 Miss L Norris has completed the National SENCO Award.
 The school buys into the Educational Psychology Service and also has support from the Targeted Educational Support Service (TESS).

-Other services may be called upon when more specialist advice is required.
-Such as:
+Other services may be called upon when more specialist advice is required:

 - Social Care